 3. OID number.
 Organisations that have already participated in an Erasmus+ or European Solidarity Corps action managed by a National Agency have already register for their Organisation ID (OID) number.
 If your organisation is already registered, you don’t need to register it again: please, search for your organisation here.
 If you are not registered, you must first register your organisation in EU Login (formerly ECAS European Commission Authentication Service).
 Once your organisation has its EU Login, you then need to register your organisation at the Erasmus+ and European Solidarity Corps organisation registration.
 Once the registration is completed, the organisation will receive an OID.

 4. Contact your National Agency for more information or training.
 Each Programme Country has appointed one or more National Agencies.
 These National Agencies promote and implement the Programme at national level and act as the link between the European Commission and participating organisations at local, regional and national level.
 Some information might be specific to your country.
 Contact them and ask for appropriate information on the Erasmus+ Programme!
 Please, continue to liaise with us as we can support your application!

 5. Fill in the form and submit.
 All applicants are required to submit the online application form to the appropriate National Agency of their country.
 We always invite interested institutions to start writing the project a few months in advance, since it might be a long procedure.
 We will be able to provide further support for those completing the application process and give you useful tips for your application success.
 To access this assistance from us, fill in the Erasmus+ support form.
-Our project application guide will help you submit your grant application by the deadline: it is advisable not to wait for the last minute to do it!
 If you already know your course and dates before your project is approved, please fill out the pre-registration form

 6. Success!
 Most eligible countries publish their results in the late spring/early summer, but some National Agencies might publish results later.
 When you receive the results from your National Agency, please contact us immediately to discuss your arrangements for the course.